metal-stack/gardener/docs/proposals/32-version-classification-lifecycles.md

 ## Considered Alternatives

-Beside from the proposed approach we considered multiple alternatives or variations of approaches.
-The most notable candidates are described below.
+In addition to the proposed approach, we considered several alternatives or variations of approaches.
+The main candidates are described below.

 ### Consequent Continuation of Current Approach